clins1994/trading-view-api-examples-client-vue-js/README.md

 $ npm run dev
 ```

+Will be running on localhost:5173

-# How to run TradingViewAPI example code
+# How to run TradingViewAPI/example/SimpleChart.js

 ```
 $ node src/tradingview.js
 ```

+Then check logs

 # Vue 3 + Vite